Arts Education Programs for People with Disabilities

 9 and upMusic

-Instrumental ensemble where students play rock and popular music together
+Instrumental ensemble where participants play rock and popular music together

 Instruction both in person on our Boston campus and via video conference